wevote/WeVoteCordova/README.md

 I had to go to `Signing and Capabilities` and add my latest Mac's name.

-### At this point there are problems compiling the google notifications code.
+### At this point there are problems compiling the Google notifications code.
 Calls to the code are disabled if isIOSAppOnMac(), but the binary libraries need to be removed if compiling on Apple Silicon at this time.

 In package.json, remove the following lines (**DON"T CHECK IN THESE CHANGES**):